nvmwill/nexmo-developer/_documentation/en/bulk/code-snippets/before-you-begin.md

 ### Channel Setup

-The Campaign API is compatible with any channel in the [Vonage Messages API](https://developer.vonage.com/messages/overview).
+The Bulk- API is compatible with any channel in the [Vonage Messages API](https://developer.vonage.com/messages/overview).
 You will need to have configurations set for the channels you want to use:

 Channel | Requirements
 -- | --